 Can I whiten my teeth at your practice?

-Our office is proud to offer effective in-office whitening as well as at-home professional whitening for our patients.
+Our office is proud to offer effective at-home professional whitening for our patients.
 If you’re interested in brightening your smile, call our Manchester dental team to schedule your appointment today.

 What is a dental implant?

 A dental implant is a small, titanium post inserted into the gums that replaces the root of a missing tooth, and supports a customized replacement dental prosthetic.
 This procedure is typically completed in two phases, but the results look and feel more natural and can last a lifetime.